yurihondo/screentransitionsample/README.md

 # Screen Transition Sample　for　Compose Destinations

 This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation using compose destinations.
+Plz clone and run this repository if you try this sample app.

 ## Introduction to Compose Destinations